tahoe-lafs/magic-folder/docs/interface.rst

 ``GET /v1/snapshot/:folder-name``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Not yet implemented.
-        Get all snapshots for one folder:
+Get all snapshots for one folder.

 ``GET /v1/snapshot/:folder-name?path=:some-path``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Not yet implemented.
-        Get all snapshots for one folder beneath a certain path:
+Get all snapshots for one folder beneath a certain path.

 ``POST /v1/snapshot/:folder-name?path=:some-path``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~